What Is Demographics In Marketing

 What Are Demographics?

-Demographics are one of the most popular marketing strategies because they allow businesses to accurately hit their target audience, especially on the social media scale.
-They can be used to research a wide range of customer data, such as age, gender, income level and more.
+Demographics have become one of the most sought-after marketing strategies because they enable businesses to effectively reach their target audience on social media platforms such as Facebook or Instagram.
+Demographic research can also uncover a wide range of customer information such as age, gender and income level data that is invaluable for targeting any audience accurately.

 - They are the social characteristics of a population.
 Demographics are the social characteristics of a population, including age, race and sex.
 They also study smaller groups of people within a population to gather more in-depth, specific information about their needs and habits.